-The ultimate accuracy of a servo stage usually depends upon the behavior while seeking its final position.
+The reproducibility and accuracy of a servo stage usually hinges on its behavior while seeking its final position.
 The stage may be required to come to rest within one to a few encoder counts of the desired location.
 Mechanical effects including vibration, inertia, and friction can frustrate efforts to land precisely.
 Careful tuning of the servo feedback parameters can help the system to quickly settle on target, but it usually takes longer to land exactly on target than if we allow a bit of “finishing error”.
-(Here we ignore the accuracy of the encoder itself, which is higher for linear encoders than for rotary encoders.)
+(Here we ignore the accuracy of the encoder itself, which is higher for linear encoders than for rotary encoders as described elsewhere.)

 ASI’s servo controllers have two conceptually-related settings for landing precision.
 The “finish error” (''PCROS'' or ''PC'') is the allowable deviation from target position before the motors are turned off and the move deemed to be complete.
 The “drift error” (''ERROR'' or ''E'') is the post-landing error allowed before the motors are re-energized to once again bring the stage to target.
 By default the “drift error” is set to a value significantly larger than the “finish error” to provide sufficient hysteresis so that the stage will not constantly be attempting to re-adjust its position.